jsbots/AutoFish/README.md

 AutoFish Setup: [Download](https://drive.google.com/file/d/1k5lLZJSA3KyTRO8YVVjnKyYsIPbjpzbo/view?usp=sharing)

-It's a [squirrel](https://js.electronforge.io/maker/squirrel/interfaces/makersquirrelconfig#authors) type of installation, it will install the bot into folder under random name and create a shortcut with a random name on your destkop.
-You can uninstall it in Windows Settings under the same name as the name of the shortcut.
+It's a [squirrel](https://js.electronforge.io/maker/squirrel/interfaces/makersquirrelconfig#authors) type of installation, it will install the bot into a folder under a random name and create a shortcut with a random name on your destkop.
+You can uninstall it in the Windows Settings the name of the uninstall will be the same name as the name of the shortcut.

 ## Installation :hammer: